"STANDARD", le film...

 He has pale eyes, the face tanned and a craggy look, a diamond-tipped ear and a warm voice.
 Spruced up, Francis has walked around Sclessin for forty years like a modern cowboy.
 Francis does not have a guest room anymore: he turned it into a museum, the largest private museum dedicated to Standard de Liège.

 From Brussels, Nadine is an accounting professor at ICHEC, a prestigious business school.
 Nadine has not missed a match for 44 years.
 A very discreet person in civilian life, she is transformed from the moment her team plays.
 Every goal Nadine goes in a split second from total anxiety to the most explosive joy.
 And if the Standard supporters sing “Brussels, Brussels we f*** you!” she knows that it is not meant for her.

-CHRIS and LILY
+CHRIS and LILI

 Chris is the leader of the metal band DO OR DIE.
 In his group he is the only one who loves soccer.
 It’s complicated when they have to work out the rehearsal and recording schedule according to the matches from Standard.
 Chris has three daughters.
-Lily, the middle child has been taken with her father’s passion and goes with him to the stadium at the earliest opportunity.
+Lili, the middle child has been taken with her father’s passion and goes with him to the stadium at the earliest opportunity.
 She has become a passionate expert.
-Every match, from the grandstand T3 that she considers as home, that Lily shares intense and privileged moments with her Papa.
+Every match, from the grandstand T3 that she considers as home, that Lili shares intense and privileged moments with her Papa.